estherchee/package-tracker/README.md

   <img src="https://github.com/estherchee/package-tracker/blob/master/Screenshots/MobileScreenshot.jpg" alt="mobile-screen" width="300">

-- This web app is available in two languages, in English and Swedish.
+- This web app is available in two languages, gitEnglish and Swedish.
 A user can choose the language through selecting the language on the footer.

   ![Picture4](https://github.com/estherchee/package-tracker/blob/master/Screenshots/SwedishVersion.jpg)